ontodev/valve/README.md

 ### tree

-Usage: `tree(table.column, [table2.column2])`
+Usage: `tree(column, [table2.column2])`

-This function creates a tree structure using the contents of the target column as "parent" values and the contents of `table.column` and "child" values.
-The `table` portion of the first argument must be the same as the `table` field in the field table.
+This function creates a tree structure using the contents of the target column as "parent" values and the contents of `column` (from the same target table) as "child" values.
 An optional `table2.column2` can be passed as long as `table2.column2` has already been defined as a tree.
 This means that the current tree will extend the `table2.column2` tree.
 All "parent" values are required to be in the "child" values, or in the extended tree (if provided).

 The `tree` function may only be used as a `condition` in the field table.
 The tree name which can be referenced later in other `tree` functions and the `under` function is the `table` and `column` pair from the field table, e.g. this creates the tree `foo.bar` with child values form `foo.baz`: